fabiomcosta/mootools-meio-mask/README.md

 Demos
 -----

-You can see it in action into the project at Specs/user/index.html.
+You can see it at this fiddle http://jsfiddle.net/fabiomcosta/8TFvp/252/ or inside the project at Specs/user/index.html.

 Credits
 -------